northwestcoder/firebase2appsheet/README.md

 - Appsheet - like a lot of clients - expects a flat table-esque structure.
 None of these Firestore examples have any nested JSON, and nor should they.

 - There's also a secret "heartbeat" setting which defaults to OFF.
-If set to ON, after 0-5 minutes, the cloud run instance will begin creating Firestore data once every five seconds until it sees that heartbeat is set to OFF.
-If OFF, the heartbeat checks Firestore every five minutes to see if someone has turned on the setting.
-Enabling this is left as an exercise for the reader. :)
+If set to ON, after 0-5 minutes, the cloud run instance will begin creating Firestore data once every five seconds, 30 times, and then will set heartbeat back to OFF.
+When OFF, the heartbeat checks Firestore every five minutes to see if someone has turned on the setting.
+Experimenting with this is left as an exercise for the reader. :)

 ### How to add your own tables